semgrep/semgrep-docs/docs/release-notes/february-2024.md

   ruleset. <!-- Do we need to mention that this is for Pro users only? -->
 * Added support for Python, with a focus on the Flask ecosystem, to the Semgrep Pro Engine.
-* Added ability to collapse and turn off patterns in a rule.
-* Added the ability to distinguish between which rules are available to Semgrep Pro Engine users and which ones are available to Semgrep OSS users.
+* Added the ability to distinguish between which rules are available to Semgrep Pro Engine users and which ones are available to Semgrep OSS users when writing rules in Semgrep Playground.
-* Added support for nested record patterns on the left-hand side of an assignment.
+* Added support for nested record patterns on the left-hand side of an assignment during dataflow analysis.
+For example, given `{ body: { param } } = tainted`, Semgrep correctly marks `param` as tainted.
-* `metavariable-regex` can now match on metavariables of interpolated strings that use variables with known values.
+* The `metavariable-regex` operator can now match on metavariables of interpolated strings that use variables with known values.
-* Added support for parsing Swift Package Manager manifest files and lock files.
 * **Taint analysis**:
-  * Added support for Python constructors
+  * Added support for Python constructors.
   * Added support for index sensitivity.
 Semgrep tracks taint on individual indexes of a data structure when these are constant values, either integers or strings, and the code uses the built-in syntax for array indexing.
-  * Added `exact: false` so you can specify that anything inside a code region is a sink.
+  * Added `exact: false` as a `pattern-sources` sub-key so you can specify that anything inside a code region is a sink:
+    ```yaml
+        pattern-sources:
+          - exact: false
+            pattern: ...
+    ```
   * When `exact: true` and `taint_assume_safe_functions: true`, Semgrep now considers that, if the specified formula isn't a `patterns` with a `focus-metavariable`, it must look for taint in the function call's arguments.
+For example:
+    ```yaml
+    ...
+    options:
+      taint_assume_safe_functions: true
+    pattern-sources:
+      - exact: false
+        pattern: ...
+    ```

 ### Changed